Beware: The Latest Tech Scams You Need to Know About

 • Pressure to act quickly – “Act now or lose your account!” is a classic scam tactic.

 Above all, never open unexpected email links or attachments.
-If something looks even a little off, pick up the phone and call the person or company using a number you trust—not the one in the suspicious message.
+Downloaded files and attachments on Windows with “.exe” or “.msi” extension/suffix can be dangerous from an unverified or untrustworthy source.
+If something looks even a little off, call the person or company using a number you trust—not one displayed in the suspicious message.

 Click here to view examples of the latest phishing and scams that we’re seeing.

-Scams are becoming more sophisticated, but with a little vigilance you can stay safe.
+Scams are becoming more sophisticated, but with a little vigilance and continued education you can stay safe.
 When in doubt, remember: slow down, verify, and never click blindly.